learning2hash/learning2hash.github.io/tutorial.md

 The original Matlab code supplied by the authors is [here](https://github.com/sjmoran/GRH).
 We will code up a version of the model in Python 3.
 This tutorial will train the model on the CIFAR-10 dataset and benchmark retrieval effectiveness against LSH (random projections).

+Reminscent of the expectation maximisation algorithm (EM), the model consists of two steps, performed in a loop: learning of the hashing hyperplanes followed by smoothing of the predicted bits based on the image relationship graph defined by the labels.

 <pre>
 ALPHA = 0.9
 bitsGRH = ALPHA.*(affinity * bitsGRH) + (1-ALPHA).*bitsSBQ(RunObj.data.affinityInd,:);